CBS Mornings

 CBS Mornings is an American morning television program.
-The program debuted on September 7, 2021, and is produced live every weekday from 7:00 a.m. to 9:00 a.m., Eastern Time, from Studio 57 in the CBS Broadcast Center.
-It is hosted by Gayle King, Tony Dokoupil, and Nate Burleson, in addition to featured host Vladimir Duthiers.
+The program debuted on Tuesday, September 7, 2021, and is produced live every weekday from 7:00 a.m. to 9:00 a.m., Eastern Time, from Studio 57 in the CBS Broadcast Center.
+It is co-hosted by Gayle King, Nate Burleson, Norah O'Donnell, and featured host Vladimir Duthiers.
+O'Donnell replaced Tony Dokoupil when he departed to become anchor of the CBS Evening News in 2025.

 It is the 11th distinct weekday morning news-features program format aired by CBS since 1954, and the 10th attempt to do so since CBS resumed programming in that time slot in 1963.
 It serves as a direct replacement for the second incarnation of CBS This Morning.

 As part of the new format, both CBS Mornings and Saturday counterpart CBS Saturday Morning were tied more closely to the long-running weekend newsmagazine CBS News Sunday Morning, including use of the latter's sun logo and "Abblasen" trumpet fanfare performed by Samuel Oatts, alongside CBS' five note jingle by Antfood, making it a partial revival of a previous CBS weekday morning show format used from 1979 to 1982.